jur7/transcriber/README.md

 # Transcriber

 ## About This fork
-This fork of the [arnoulddw/transcriber](https://github.com/arnoulddw/transcriber) focuses on the speed and accuracy of transcribing large audio files, such as lecture recordings, business meetings, conference presentations, etc. To take advantage of it, API accounts with a Usage Tier higher than Tier 1 are required.
+This fork of the [arnoulddw/transcriber](https://github.com/arnoulddw/transcriber) focuses on the speed and accuracy of transcribing large audio and video files, such as lecture recordings, business meetings, conference presentations, etc. To take advantage of it, API accounts with a Usage Tier higher than Tier 1 are required.
 If you're just starting to use the OpenAI API and Gemini API or your audio recordings are short, the original repository is the best choice.
 Key differences of this fork:
 - **Parallel transcription of several audio file segments** Several times faster than sequential processing for long records.
 - **Segmentation of files on pauses in speech** Improves overall transcription quality.
 - **Google Gemini /Vertex AI API option** Can be a good option for noisy recordings.